cockroachdb/docs/cockroachcloud/console-access-management.md

 #### Delete an email address

-This is not currently an option in the Console.
-To remove the record of an email address, [contact Support](https://support.cockroachlabs.com).
+This is not currently available through the Console.
+To remove an email address from your account, [contact Support](https://support.cockroachlabs.com).

 ### Manage billing for the Organization